If you were injured in an accident and think you may have a personal injury case, you probably have a lot of questions about the process.

 A personal injury lawyer can file a complaint on your behalf with the appropriate court..
 The attorney other party will be served with a summons (also referred to as a citation) and complaint (also referred to as a petition) that states your legal claims.
 The other party will then answer and file any counterclaims that they may have.
 If a counterclaim is filed, your attorney will respond to the counterclaim on your behalf.

 The next phase of the personal injury lawsuit timeline is called “discovery.”
 The discovery process begins once a lawsuit is filed, the other party is served, and all answers, counterclaims, and responses have been filed.

 During this process, each party may be required to respond to written discovery.
 Another way to gather information during the discovery process is through depositions.
 Once suit is filed, you also have the ability to to issue subpoenas for medical records, business records, police report, and other documentary evidence.

 The goal of the discovery process is to gather all of the evidence that will be used at trial.
 There are typically no surprises at trial, since both sides of a lawsuit can take steps necessary to gather evidence and interview witnesses in discovery.
 The discovery phase can last for several months (typically 8 to 10 months but sometimes longer depending on the nature of the case).

 Sixth Step: Another Chance at Settling

-Settlement discussions will continue throughout the lawsuit.
+Settlement discussions typically continue while the lawsuit is pending.
 Discovery helps to root out which side has the stronger case and may lead to more pressure to settle the case rather than going to trial.
-Arbitration and mediation are also two options that may be explored during a lawsuit in hopes of reaching a settlement before the suit goes to trial.
+Because going to trial is so expensive, most personal injury cases filed in Texas settle out of court.

-To speak with an attorney at Sutliff & Stout about your case, please call 512-616-2222 or fill out the short form below.
+To speak with an attorney at Sutliff & Stout about your case, please call or text our office anytime at 281-853-8446.
 We look forward to serving you.